pmglab/KGGSEE/doc/source/detailed_document.rst

       - Description
     * - TissueName
       - Name of the tissue being tested
-    * - Unadjusted(p)
+    * - p
       - This is basically a Wilcoxon rank-sum test which tests whether the selective expression median of the phenotype-associated genes is significantly higher than that of other genes in an interrogated tissue.
 The unadjusted p-values are inflated due to selection bias in the iterations, and are only valid for tissue prioritizations
-    * - Adjusted(p)
+    * - BHFDRq
-      - The Adjusted(p) values are adjusted by permutations for selection bias and multiple testing, and are valid for hypothesis tests.
+      - The Benjamini-Hochberg adjusted p-values are adjusted by permutations for selection bias and multiple testing, and are valid for hypothesis tests.

 If ``--geneset-db`` or ``--geneset-file`` is specified, results of enrichment tests are saved in a file with a suffix of ``.geneset.txt``.
 Columns of the file are as follow: